wicsr/-/README.md

 <div style="text-align:center;"><img src="images/LOGO.png" style="width:50%;" /></div>

-***“You can’t be what you can’t see
+*“You can’t be what you can’t see <br>
-In each of us, another woman or a young girl might see a reflection of herself;
+In each of us, another woman or a young girl might see a reflection of herself;<br>
-Of her worth, of her boundless potential.
+Of her worth, of her boundless potential.<br>
-The youth need to see their greatness reflected in our eyes.
+The youth need to see their greatness reflected in our eyes.<br>
 Go forth.
-Let them know we are real.”*** ~ **HΘMΣCΘMING**
+Let them know we are real.”* ~ **HΘMΣCΘMING**

 <br><br>